 - We will ensure internal controls exist within MoDOT and FHWA to properly

 - MoDOT and FHWA will manage project closeout.

 - MoDOT and FHWA will ensure full utilization of available funds.

-- MoDOT and FHW A will take action to manage inactive projects.
+- MoDOT and FHWA will take proactive measures to manage inactive projects.

-- CT will provide AI access to CT's electronic list of projects available for audit each calendar quarter.
-This process will be effective November 1, 2009, with
+- FS will provide AI access to the electronic list of projects available

 - Block sampling